 What is a Slip Joint?

 Slip Joints are mechanical joints that allow the contact surfaces of the pipes joined together to slip away from each other.
-When there is large thermal movement of pipe and an expansion loop can not be provided due to other constraints, slip joints can be used to solve expansion stress problems.
+When there is a large thermal movement of pipe and an expansion loop can not be provided due to other constraints, slip joints can be used to solve expansion stress problems.
 The slip joint has a rugged construction that makes it suitable for hostile environments, such as inside a ditch, underwater, or underground.
-However, as the sliding surfaces does not create perfect sealing, leakage may develop along the surface.
+However, as the sliding surfaces do not create perfect sealing, leakage may develop along the surface.
 This concern limits the use of slip joints in hazardous materials.
-To ensure the slip joint tightness, considerable force need to be maintained on the gasket or packing.
+To ensure the slip joint tightness, a considerable force needs to be maintained on the gasket or packing.
 This results in a fairly large internal friction force resisting the slipping movement.
 In some cases, this internal friction force is so huge that the joint simply losses its flexing capability.
-Slip joints are sometimes also known as slip type expansion joints.
+Slip joints are sometimes also known as slip-type expansion joints.

 Types of Slip Joints

 Depending on the modes of the sliding motion, slip joints are divided into two main types: